ryantgyi/AWS-Cloud-DVWA-ELK-Stack-Project/README.md

 ## Step 5: Connecting to our Virtual Machines for Deployment

-  -  First we need to open a Bash/command prompt and nagivate to where the private key we downloaded on our first VM creation.
+  -  First we need to open a Bash/command prompt and navigate to where the private key we downloaded on our first VM creation.
       -  If you haven't moved key, it should be located inside your downloads folder (use command - cd Downloads)
       -  If you haven't yet, download the files in the relevant ansible folders for what you want to deploy
   -  Navigate back to our EC2 instances page.
 Select our Jumpbox, and click the orange "Connect", click SSH client.
 Copy the SSH command by either highlighting and copying or by clicking the small double box icon at the beginning of the command
       -  The command should look like "ssh -i <key name.pem> <user>@<destination>"
   -  Before connecting, we want to transfer the private key and the ansible files onto our jumpbox
-      -  Use the command scp -i <key name.pem> <file(s) to be transfered seperated by a space> <user>@<destination>:<path/to/home/directory>
+      -  Use the command scp -i <key name.pem> <file(s) to be transferred separated by a space> <user>@<destination>:<path/to/home/directory>
       -  example: scp -i "AWS-CloudKey.pem" AWS-CloudKey.pem ansible_config.yml ec2-user@ec2-3-139-108-207.us-east-2.compute.amazonaws.com:/home/ec2-user
-          -  In this example, we transfered AWS-Cloudkey.pem and ansible_config.yml in one command
+          -  In this example, we transferred AWS-Cloudkey.pem and ansible_config.yml in one command
           -  For the Amazon Linux, the home directory will always be /home/ec2-user
           -  The <user>@<destination> will look "ec2-user@ec2-3-139-108-207.us-east-2.compute.amazonaws.com" and be the exact same in the ssh command you just copied.
   -  Now that we have transfered the files, log into your jumpbox machine using the ssh command that you copied.